If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 • weight gain;

-• decrease in the timbre of the voice, sometimes irreversible;
+• decrease in voice timbre, sometimes irreversible;

 • hirsutism (excessive hair growth) - for example, on the face.

-• bleeding or discharge from the vagina;
+• vaginal bleeding or discharge;

 • increased risk of developing uterine cancer (endometrial cancer);